WPSG: Attempted sale to Fox (1993–1994)

-WPSG: Sale to Paramount and UPN affiliation
+WPSG: Sale to Paramount and UPN affiliation (1994–2006)

 Later in 1994, in the context of a major realignment fueled by Fox's acquisition of rights to a package of National Football League games, Group W reached an agreement to align all five of its stations with CBS, resulting in affiliation switches at three of its five stations, including KYW-TV.
 New World Communications had recently partnered with Fox in most of the markets where the company owned stations and emerged as a candidate to purchase CBS's longtime owned-and-operated station WCAU-TV (channel 10).
-Fox also entered into the bidding for WCAU, just in case New World's offer either fell through or in case New World chose to affiliate WCAU with NBC.
+Fox also entered into the bidding for WCAU, just in case New World's offer fell through or New World chose to affiliate WCAU with NBC.
 However, on August 31, 1994, Viacom (which had acquired Paramount several months earlier) announced that it would sell WTXF to Fox for over $200 million; NBC and CBS then opted to make a complicated multi-market station swap which gave WCAU-TV to NBC.
 Using the cash received from Fox for channel 29, Viacom then bought WGBS and its Miami sister station, WBFS-TV.
 As soon as the deal was announced, Viacom announced that both stations would join UPN; channel 57 had not previously had a network affiliation confirmed.

 UPN launched on January 16, 1995, with WGBS-TV as the Philadelphia affiliate.
-The Viacom acquisition of WGBS-TV and WBFS-TV closed in August, simultaneous with the sale of WTXF-TV, and in November, the station changed its call letters once more to reflect a new owner, this time becoming WPSG for Paramount Stations Group.
+The Viacom acquisition of WGBS-TV and WBFS-TV closed in August, simultaneous with the sale of WTXF-TV, and on December 11, the station changed its call letters once more to reflect a new owner, this time becoming WPSG for Paramount Stations Group.
 Under Paramount, the station once again became a heavy sports broadcaster, with the help of local regional sports network Comcast SportsNet.
 After three seasons with no broadcast partner, the 76ers signed a deal with the station to air 21 games a season beginning in 1997.
 The Flyers returned to channel 57 for the 1998–1999 season, airing 20 regular-season games a year, after WPHL-TV objected to the preemptions of WB network programming that the team had generated in recent seasons.
 They were joined by the Phillies, for the first time in station history, which began airing 70 telecasts a season on WPSG in 1999.

 In 1999, Paramount Stations Group acquired WNPA, the UPN affiliate in Pittsburgh.
 Immediately upon taking over that station, 19 people were laid off as Paramount moved all technical operations to WPSG in Philadelphia.

 Viacom bought CBS in 2000, creating a duopoly with KYW-TV; that same year, Viacom also purchased Chris-Craft's 50% share of UPN for $5.5 billion.
 Though WPSG's operations were migrated into KYW-TV's studios at Independence Mall and the station started running prime time weather updates from KYW-TV meteorologists, separate general managers were retained for both stations, and the consolidation process moved gradually.
-Operational responsibility for WNPA in Pittsburgh was also moved to CBS-owned KDKA-TV in that city.
+CBS-owned KDKA-TV in Pittsburgh assumed operational responsibility for WNPA.